 Finlaggan may not seem like spectacular ruins or relics at first glance.
 However, it provides an interesting glimpse into the world of the late middle ages.

 Finlaggan was the center of the Lordship of the Isles.
 During the middle ages, this was the site where the inauguration of the MacDonald Lords of the Isles took place.

 There are a few remains, some stone ruins, and some grave markers.
 However, the museum is full of interesting information which includes high-tech virtual reality reconstruction of the site.
 Finally, all of this sits in a beautiful heather moor setting.
 Brilliant!

 Other Notable Things to See and Do

-- Museum of Islay Life: Showcases life on Islay from the Mesolithic period to modern-day.
+- Museum of Islay Life: Showcases life on Islay from the Mesolithic period to the modern-day.